 Layers of fees can make the wrong type of managed account excessively expensive; remember the higher fees, the lower the returns for you.
 Investment management is not a service where paying more delivers higher returns.
 As a matter of fact, it has been proven in mutual funds that the higher the mutual fund fees, the lower your returns from that fund are likely to be.

-Index funds charge about .10 - .35%.
+Index funds charge about 0.10 to 0.35%.
 That means if the advisor is charging 1%, and using index funds inside the account, total fees end up being about 1.25%.
 That is reasonable.
-But if the advisor is using higher-fee funds and there is a lot of trading and trading costs, you can end up paying total fees of 2 - 3% a year.
+But if the advisor is using higher-fee funds and there is a lot of trading and trading costs, you can end up paying total fees of 2 to 3% a year.
 That's a lot!

 Actively managed accounts often have frequent trading that occurs inside them which means they are not very tax-efficient, so for non-retirement money they may not be the best solution.
 Accounts that turnover your account, or make frequent changes to your portfolio, incur higher transaction fees and result in a higher tax bill for you.
 This reduces your net investment return (your return after taxes and fees).
 Net returns are what matters.